Importance of fluid inertia for the orientation of spheroids settling in turbulent flow: Introduction

-Much less is known when particles settle through fluid in motion. \citep{Lopez:17} measured the angular distribution of slender rods settling in a two-dimensional (2D) steady vortex flow.
+Much less is known when particles settle through fluid in motion. \citet{Lopez:17} measured the angular distribution of slender rods settling in a two-dimensional (2D) steady vortex flow.
 In most cases they found that the distributions are strongly peaked so that the rods tend to settle edge first, as they would in a quiescent fluid.
-This indicates that the effect of convective fluid inertia dominates the angular dynamics. \citep{Lopez:17} performed numerical simulations of a model taking into account convective fluid inertia, generally in good agreement with their experimental results. \citep{Kramel} analysed the angular dynamics of slender rods settling in turbulence at different Reynolds numbers, and showed that rods settle with their broad side first.
-The observed distribution of orientation is very narrow, the more so as the settling number, $Sv$ (a dimensionless measure of the settling velocity) is large. \citep{Klett:95} arrived at the same conclusion, although with a different prediction for the orientation distribution.
-The study of \citep{Gustavsson:19} provides a consistent description of the orientation statistics.
+This indicates that the effect of convective fluid inertia dominates the angular dynamics. \citet{Lopez:17} performed numerical simulations of a model taking into account convective fluid inertia, generally in good agreement with their experimental results. \citet{Kramel} analysed the angular dynamics of slender rods settling in turbulence at different Reynolds numbers, and showed that rods settle with their broad side first.
+The observed distribution of orientation is very narrow, the more so as the settling number, $Sv$ (a dimensionless measure of the settling velocity) is large. \citet{Klett:95} arrived at the same conclusion, although with a different prediction for the orientation distribution.
+The study of \citet{Gustavsson:19} provides a consistent description of the orientation statistics.

 The aim of the present work is to determine the conditions under which it may be justified to neglect fluid inertia for the angular dynamics of spheroids settling in turbulence.
-For this, we use the same model as~\citep{Klett:95} and~\citep{Lopez:17}: we assume that the torque on the particle is simply the sum of Jeffery's torque and the convective fluid-inertia torque for a particle moving slowly and steadily in a fluid at rest~\citep{Dabade15}.
+For this, we use the same model as~\citet{Klett:95} and~\citet{Lopez:17}: we assume that the torque on the particle is simply the sum of Jeffery's torque and the convective fluid-inertia torque for a particle moving slowly and steadily in a fluid at rest~\citep{Dabade15}.
 Our model also includes the first fluid-inertia correction due to slip in the centre-of-mass dynamics~\citep{Brenner61}.
-We estimate the ratio $R$ of the magnitudes of Jeffery's torque $\mathbf{T}_{St}$ and the convective fluid-inertia torque $\mathbf{T}_I$ as:
+We estimate in Section~\ref{sec:rel_torques} the ratio $\mathscr{R}$ between the magnitudes of the convective fluid-inertia torque, $\mathbf{T}_I$, and Jeffery's torque, $\mathbf{T}_{St}$.
+The torque induced by fluid inertia therefore dominates when $\mathscr{R}\gg 1$, so that a spheroid settles with its broad side first (rods with their long edge first, discs broadside down).
+When $\mathscr{R}\ll 1$, by contrast, we expect a spheroidal particle to settle with its narrow edge first.